-Manitoba Hydro released its annual report today showing a total consolidated net income of $71 million for the fiscal year ended March 31, 2017, up from $49 million in 2015-16.
+Manitoba Hydro released its annual report today showing a total consolidated net income of $37 million for the fiscal year ended March 31, 2018, down from $71 million in 2016–17.

 For more information, or to arrange an interview with Kelvin Shepherd, please contact:

 After-Hours Media Line (outage and emergency updates only): 204-360-3319